Kullback-Leibler aggregation and misspecified generalized linear models: Main results

-uniformly for all $x\in \cX$ and all $\lambda \in \Lambda$. \end{cond} Conditions~\ref{cond1} and~\ref{cond2} are discussed in the light of several examples in section~\ref{sec:examples}.
-Condition~\ref{cond1} is used only to ensure that the distributions of $Y_i$ have uniformly bounded variances and sub-Gaussian tails whereas condition~\ref{cond2} is a strong convexity condition that depends not only on the cumulant function $b$ but also on the aggregation problem at hand that is characterized by the couple $(\cH, \Lambda)$.
+Conditions~\ref{cond1} and~\ref{cond2} are discussed in the light of several examples in Section~\ref{secexamples}.
+Condition~\ref{cond1} is used only to ensure that the distributions of $Y_i$ have uniformly bounded variances and sub-Gaussian tails, whereas Condition~\ref{cond2} is a strong convexity condition that depends not only on the cumulant function $b$ but also on the aggregation problem at hand that is characterized by the couple $(\cH, \Lambda)$.